Wildlife Photography Workshop From Floating Blinds to Photograph Water Birds

 This trip is not only an adventure that you will share with other photographers.
 It is also a time during which you can ask any technical questions you want to address.
 At the end of the workshop, you will leave with an improved photographic approach.

-Every day, we will review everyone’s photos.
-In addition to giving tips for improvement, we will provide technical presentations on topics that the participants are interested in.
+Every day, I will review everyone’s photos.
+In addition to giving tips for improvement, I will provide technical presentations on topics that the participants are interested in.

-Participating in this photography trip with us is the best way to meet other photographers who love the beauties of nature while learning new skills in a pleasant, relaxing environment.
+Participating in this photography trip with me is the best way to meet other photographers who love the wonders of nature while learning new skills in a pleasant, relaxing environment.
 You will enjoy this holiday where you can exchange your inspirations, impressions, and technical insights with other photographers who share your interests.

-The places we will go have been selected to meet the unique needs of wildlife photographers.
-This is the advantage of a trip organized by photographers.
-We are familiar with the area where we will take you.
-The sites we have chosen are gorgeous.
+The places I will go have been selected to meet the unique needs of wildlife photographers.
+This is the advantage of a trip organized by a photographer.
+I am familiar with the area where I will take you.
+The sites I have chosen are gorgeous.
 The wildlife is fabulous, the landscapes are unique.
 It will be a delight for anyone who loves nature's beauties.

-Participating in a wildlife photography trip with us is the best way to meet other photographers who also love the beauties of nature while learning new techniques in a pleasant, relaxing environment.
+Participating in a wildlife photography trip with me is the best way to meet other photographers who also love the wonders of nature while learning new techniques in a pleasant, relaxing environment.
 You will enjoy this holiday where you can exchange your inspirations, impressions and technical insights with like-minded photographers.

 « This workshop showed me the importance of light and setting.
 I have felt this in the past, but I had never managed to express it before.
 Amar helped me discover it.
 His approach completely changed my mind.
 Now photography is much clearer to me. »